-The public health emergency caused by the coronavirus has plunged megamall into dire straits and on the brink of survival.
+The public health emergency caused by the coronavirus has plunged megamall survive into dire straits and on the brink of survival.
 With laws such as social distancing and travel restrictions, consumer travel to megamalls is no longer as frequent and liberal as it once was.
 This caused many megamalls to struggle to survive during and after the pandemic.

 What is a megamall and example?